When Flesh Flares

 Hearts Mend.

-2. You feel sick, off, or unwell after eating a meal
+You feel sick, off, or unwell after a meal,

-3. You react poorly to medications, eyedrops, or supplements
+You react to medications, supplements, OTC remedies, or even eyedrops.

 Compounded Medicines